mint42/fillit/README.md

 usage: ./fillit file
 ```

-The file referenced is the input file for the program, consisting of 1 - 26 tetromino pieces separated by a newline.
-These pieces, upon being validated, will be assigned a letter A - Z, to represent them when the square is printed.
+The file referenced is the input file for the program.
+It can have up to 26 tetromino pieces separated by a newline.
+These pieces, upon being validated, will be assigned a letter A - Z to represent them when the square is printed.

 Example: